Hiking in Nashville has it all.

 Essentials for Hiking in Nashville

-The most important part on a hike, your feet.
+The most important part of a hike is your feet.
 Look after them with a solid pair of hiking boots!
 Ankle support is a must, and a waterproof boot doesn’t go amiss either.

 Water, water, water!
 Invest in a decent reusable bottle, the market is saturated with them during this plastic-free age, and ensure you take enough to keep you well hydrated.